Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Sand is the abrasive material present when rocks are naturally tumbled in nature.
-However, this might not be an advantage when it comes to artificial rock tumbling.
+However, this might not be an advantage for artificial rock tumbling.
 Truthfully, have you ever considered using sand for tumbling your rocks?

 Rock tumbling with sand is more time-consuming than using silicon carbide grit.
-Sand is mostly comprised of quartz which has a hardness of 7 on the Mohs scale, the same hardness as most rocks you can tumble.
-Therefore, sand may only be used to tumble materials that are softer than quartz, or as a pre-grit.
+Sand is mostly comprised of quartz with a hardness of 7 on the Mohs scale, the same hardness as most rocks you can tumble.
+Therefore, sand may only be used to tumble softer materials than quartz or as a pre-grit.

-Sand has its benefits if you know when and how to use it, and the best part is, that it’s free.
-Today, I am going to present to you what kind of rocks you can tumble with sand, detailed costs of using sand in rock tumbling vs carbide grit, and how to make sea glass with sand.
+Sand has its benefits if you know when and how to use it, and the best part is that it’s free.
+Today, I will present what kind of rocks you can tumble with sand, detailed costs of using sand in rock tumbling vs. carbide grit, and how to make sea glass with sand.

 Can You Tumble Rocks with Sand?